JoGorska/hackathon_team_4/README.md

 ### User Stories

+The following user stories were satisfied by

 As a user you can:

 #1 Register to the website by using your email address and choosing a password to gain access.

-#2 Log-in everyday with your user-name and password and select the emotion you are feeling.
+#2 Log-in everyday with your user-name and password and select how you are feeling.

-#3 Select more than one emotion per day.
+#3 Navigate to the relevant page to get tips on how you are feeling.

-#3 Get tips on each emotion that has been selected.
+#3 Get tips on the mood you are

 #4